fpc/FPCSource/packages/fcl-xml/tests/README_DOM.txt

 to the unit search paths.

 5) During runtime, tests must be able to read test files which are located within CVS source tree ('files' subdirectory of each module directory).
+For this purpose, each generated test class contains a function 'GetTestFilesURI' which returns the path that was supplied to testgen.
+Therefore, either use an absolute path, or ensure that both generated sources and the test executable are located in the same directory.